Pender County, North Carolina

 Pender County is a county located in the U.S. state of North Carolina.
-As of the 2020 census, the population was 60,203.
+As of the 2020 census, its population was 60,203.
 Its county seat is Burgaw.
-Pender County is part of the Wilmington, NC Metropolitan Statistical Area.
+Pender County is part of the Wilmington, NC metropolitan statistical area.

 History

 The county was formed in 1875 from New Hanover County.
 It was named for William Dorsey Pender of Edgecombe County, a Confederate general mortally wounded at the Battle of Gettysburg.
-It is in the southeastern section of the state and is bounded by the Atlantic Ocean and New Hanover, Brunswick, Columbus, Bladen, Sampson, Duplin, and Onslow counties.
-The present land area is 870.76 sqmi and the 2010 population was 52,196, which has nearly doubled since 1990.
-The estimated county population in 2019 had increased to 63,060.
+Pender County is located in the southeastern portion of the state and shares borders with Bladen, Brunswick, Columbus, Duplin, New Hanover, Onslow, and Sampson Counties.
+The county's eastern border is the Atlantic Ocean.
+The present land area is 870.76 sqmi and the 2020 population was 60,203, doubling since 1990.
+The estimated county population in 2023 had increased to 68,521.
 The county commissioners were ordered to hold their first meeting at Rocky Point.
 The act provided for the establishment of the town of Cowan as the county seat.
-In 1877, an act was passed repealing that section of the law relative to the town, and another law was enacted, whereby the qualified voters were to vote on the question of moving the county seat to South Washington or any other place which the majority of the voters designated.
+In 1877, an act was passed repealing that section of the law relative to the town, and another law was enacted, whereby the qualified voters were to vote on the question of moving the county seat to South Washington or any other place, which the majority of the voters designated.
 Whatever place was selected, the town should be called Stanford.
 In 1879, Stanford was changed to Burgaw, which was by that law incorporated.
 It is the county seat.

-A slave cemetery that was used by the community of Cardinal Acres up until circa 1950 was disturbed by a developer grading a site in 2021.
+A slave cemetery that was used by the community of Cardinal Acres until around 1950 was disturbed by a developer grading a site in 2021.